Luxembourg Vacation, Tours, Travel Packages & Experiences

 The capital is the City of Luxembourg which is by virtue of its historic buildings, a UNESCO World Heritage site.
 Its extensive city walls and towers are its most distinctive cityscape.
 The city is divided into Ville Haute ("High City"), the medieval town core and Ville Basse ("Low City") situated in a gorge that cuts across the city and is the most picturesque area which can be viewed on your Luxembourg vacation.
 A city is a place not to be missed.
 It has a splendid location high on a cliff overlooking deep and narrow valleys.

 Some interesting places include the Gothic Revival Cathedral of Notre Dame built between 1613 and 1618 by Jesuits and elevated to the status of cathedral in 1870, the town fortifications and the Grand Ducal Palace which houses the Luxembourgish Parliament, the Chamber of Deputies and which is surrounded by charming cobblestoned lanes.
 However, there is far more to see such as the Neumünster Abbey, formerly a Benedictine abbey, now a public meeting place and cultural centre and the Place d'Armes filled with tables and chairs from the surrounding cafes.
 In the centre of the square is a bandstand on which various concerts are held.

 The Casemates Bock is a network of underground fortifications built in the 18th century.
-The fortifications and environs are recognized as a UNESCO World Heritage site.
+The fortifications and environs are recognized as UNESCO World Heritage sites.
 There are also several war memorial sites including the World War II Luxembourg American Cemetery and Memorial.
 The pedestrianized old town is where the greatest concentration of shops as well as bars and restaurants are to be found.

 Museums here include the National Museum of History and Art, the Luxembourg City History Museum and the Grand Duke John Museum of Modern Art.